opensearch-project/documentation-website/_getting-started/security.md

 # Getting started with OpenSearch security

-The most straight forward way to get started with security in OpenSearch is using the demo configuration.
-Some parts of this configuration should never be used in production, for example demo certificates and default passwords.
-These parts of demo configuration should be updated with your custom details prior to moving to production.
+The demo configuration is the most straightforward way to get started with security in OpenSearch.
+Certain aspects of this configuration, such as demo certificates and default passwords, should never be used in production.
+These parts of the demo configuration should be updated with your custom information before proceeding to production.

 # OpenSearch demo configuration

-OpenSearch comes bundled with a number of useful scripts, one of which is `install_demo_configuration.sh` (or `install_demo_configuration.bat` for Windows).
+OpenSearch comes bundled with a number of useful scripts, one of which is the `install_demo_configuration.sh` (or `install_demo_configuration.bat` for Windows).
-This script is usually located in `plugins/opensearch-security/tools` and performs the following actions:
+This script is located in `plugins/opensearch-security/tools` and performs the following actions:

 - creates demo certificates for TLS encryption on transport and REST layer.
 - configures demo users, roles, role mappings.